otago-polytechnic-bit-courses/ID721001-mobile-application-development/lecture-notes/02-navigation-and-async-storage.md

 ### babel.config.js

-Refactor `babel.config.js` to the following:
+Create a new file called `babel.config.js` and add the following:

 ```js
 module.exports = function (api) {